 Activities to Help With Learning How To Count

 The nice thing about this list of 16 activities that help children who are learning to count is that some of the games can be used before the preschool age.

 Introducing toddlers to learning games early helps them get a head start on counting and get excited about math!
 Hands-on activities also allow them to engage while playing and learning.

 You and your child will find these activities fun and engaging!
-If you love using materials that are holiday and seasonally themed, this is a great starting place.
+If you love using materials that are holiday and seasonally themed, this is a great starting point.

 To make this even better, the author updates this page regularly, so there are always new ideas being added!